 Job work means processing or working on raw materials or semi-finished goods supplied by the principal manufacturer to the job worker.
 This is to complete a part or whole of the process which results in the manufacture or finishing of an article or any other essential operation.
 For example, big shoe manufacturers (principal) send out the half-made shoes (upper part) to smaller manufacturers (job workers) to fit in the soles.

 The job workers send back the shoes to the principal manufacturer.
 As per GST Act, job work means any treatment or process undertaken by a person on goods belonging to another registered person.
 The person doing the job work is called a job worker.
 Please also refer to our article on Impact of GST on job work.

-The principal manufacturer will be allowed to take credit of tax paid on purchase of goods send on job work.
+The principal manufacturer will be allowed to take credit for tax paid on purchase of goods sent on job work.
 However, there are certain conditions.
 Let us go through them in detail.

 Yes.
 The principal manufacturer must receive the goods back within the following period:

-In case goods are not received within the period as mentioned above, such goods will be deemed as supply from effective date.
-The principal manufacturer will have to pay tax will on such deemed supply.
+In case goods are not received within the period as mentioned above, such goods will be deemed as supply from the effective date.
+The principal manufacturer will have to pay tax on such deemed supply.
 The challan issued will be treated as an invoice for such supply.

 The principal manufacturer can supply the goods from the place of business of a job worker only if he (the principal) declares such a place of business as his additional place of business.
 This rule does not apply for the following-